-"I will complete the presentation that needs to be presented to the management, by the end of today".
-Here, a person is committed to completing the presentation (task) by the end of the day.
+"I will complete the management presentation by the end of today."
+Here, a person is committing to complete the presentation (task) by the end of the day.

-"I will make sure that all the bugs are fixed before the start of the next Sprint".
-Here, the person is committed to fixing the relevant bugs in a time-bound manner.
+"I will make sure that all the bugs are fixed before the start of the next Sprint."
+Here, the person is committing to fix the relevant bugs in a specific window of time.

-Recognition of the date and time, if specified in the insight.
+Recognize the date and time, if specified in the Insight.

-Make use of the speaker context to enhance the quality of the insights.
-For example, if speaker events are passed i.e. if the algorithm knows which speaker is speaking, it'll change "I will defend the North till the end of the day" to "John Snow will defend the wall till the end of the day."
+Use speaker context to enhance the quality of the insights.
+For example, if speaker events are passed and the algorithm knows which speaker is speaking, it changes "I will defend the North till the end of the day" to "John Snow will defend the North till the end of the day."

-Ability to accept the timezone to calculate the accurate date and time references.
-If timezone details are passed in Symbl APIs and the conversation participant says "I will defend the North till the end of the day", in action item response dueBy time will be shown like
+Use timezone to calculate accurate date and time references.
+If timezone details are passed in the API call and a known speaker says "I will defend the North till the end of the day", in action item response the

-Ability to control the confidence threshold for the insight.
-Confidence Threshold refers to a number between
+Control the confidence threshold for the insight.
+The confidence threshold is a number between

-0.0 - 1.0where a decimal value closer to 1.0 means the detected phrase is an action item.
+1.0where a decimal value closer to 1.0 means the detected phrase is an Action Item.

 This request requires an access token, as described in Authenticate.